briv/docteurqui/README.md

     - hide doctor search suggestions when we get a 422 because of query length (> 40 characters)
     - sitemap.xml ? see christine.website source code
     - canonicalization of contract periods (plus would help with counting number of unique contracts)
-    - remove build tag "devhttps" and use "-dev" flag instead
     - checkout "github.com/justinas/alice" for easier golang http.Handler chaining
     - investigate requestAnimationFrame (and 'fastdom' lib) for batching DOM measurements/mutations, especially when submitting form and clearing / adding errors.
     - allow keyboard use to select autocomplete entries